cecid/hermes-javadoc/docs/source/hk/hku/cecid/corvus/http/PartnershipSender.rst

    :param logger: The logger for log the sending process.
    :param d: The data used for generate HTTP multi-part request.
 It must be a kind of partnership data.

-PartnershipSender
-^^^^^^^^^^^^^^^^^

-.. java:constructor:: protected PartnershipSender(FileLogger logger, KVPairData d, String username, String password)
-   :outertype: PartnershipSender

-   Explicit Constructor.
-Create an instance of \ ``PartnershipSender``\

-   :param logger: The logger for log the sending process.
-   :param d: The data used for generate HTTP multi-part request.
-It must be a kind of partnership data.
-   :param username: The username for authentication
-   :param password: The password for authentication

 Methods
 -------